OffcierCia/Crypto-OpSec-SelfGuard-RoadMap/README.md

 Here’s a list of the most secure phones you can use today:

 - Bittium Tough Mobile 2C
-- K-iPhone – The one of the most secure Phones [IMHO](https://officercia.mirror.xyz/)❕
+- K-iPhone – One of the most secure Phones [IMHO](https://officercia.mirror.xyz/)❕
 - Solarin From Sirin Labs
 - Purism Librem 5 - Top-1 IMHO ❗️
 - Sirin Labs Finney U1